 Tackle This Easy Fall Home Maintenance Checklist Over a Couple of Weekends

 The fall months are beloved by many for plenty of reasons: pleasant temperatures, festive food, football games, and comfy clothes.
-But for your home maintenance needs, it is a season of transition.
+But for your home maintenance needs, fall is a season of transition.
 There’s much to be done to prepare the entire house and yard before the harsh winter sets in.

 If you have a yard, give yourself an excess of time to take care of these necessary tasks; there’s plenty to do.